SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Conclusion

 \section{Conclusion}

-In this work, we propose a novel framework \proj for scalable subgraph-based graph representation learning. \proj avoids the costly procedure of extracting subgraphs for specific queries by sampling node sets whose join can be used as a proxy of query-induced subgraphs for prediction. \proj benefits from the reusability of presampled node sets across different queries.
-Compared to the SOTA framework SUREL based on walk sampling, the set-based representation of \proj substantially reduces memory and time consumption by avoiding heavy node duplicates in sampled walks.
-To handle irregularly sized node sets, \proj designs a dedicated sparse storage \texttt{SpG} and a sparse join operator \texttt{SpJoin} providing memory-efficient storage and fast access.
-In addition, \proj adopts a modular design that enables users to flexibly choose different set samplers, structure encoders, and set neural encoders to remedy the loss of structural information after the reduction from subgraphs to sets in their own SGRL tasks.
-Extensive experiments on three types of prediction tasks over seven real-world graph benchmarks show that \proj achieves significant improvements in scalability, memory efficiency, and prediction accuracy compared to current SGRL methods and canonical GNNs.
+This work proposes a novel framework \proj for scalable subgraph-based graph representation learning. \proj avoids costly subgraph extraction by decoupling it into sampled node sets with structural features, whose join can function as query-induced subgraphs for prediction. \proj benefits from the reusability and compactness of pre-sampled node sets across different queries.
+Compared to the SOTA framework SUREL, the set-based subgraph of \proj substantially reduces space and time complexity by avoiding heavy node duplication in sampled walks.
+To handle irregularly sized node sets, \proj designs a customized sparse storage \texttt{SpG} and a sparse join operator \texttt{SpJoin}, providing memory-efficient storage with fast access.
+In addition, \proj adopts a modular design, enabling users to choose different set samplers, structure encoders, and set neural encoders flexibly based on the nature of their SGRL tasks.
+Extensive experiments on three types of prediction tasks over nine real-world graph benchmarks show that \proj significantly improves scalability, memory efficiency, and prediction accuracy compared to current SGRL methods and canonical GNNs.

 \begin{acks} The authors would like to thank Rongzhe Wei and Yanbang Wang for their helpful discussions and valuable feedback.
-H. Yin and P. Li are supported by the 2021 JPMorgan Faculty Award and the National Science Foundation (NSF) award OAC-2117997. \end{acks}
+Haoteng Yin and Pan Li are supported by the 2021 JPMorgan Faculty Award, NSF awards OAC-2117997, IIS-2239565. \end{acks}